henry4k/konstrukt/documentation/Concurrency.md

 Simulation
 ----------

-A simulation tick consists of a sequential and a parallel phase.
+A simulation tick consists of a serial and a parallel phase.

-First the sequential phase is used for inter-module communication and synchronization.
+First the serial phase is used for inter-module communication and synchronization.
 At the end the modules can enqueue jobs, which will then do the heavy lifting concurrently - e. g. physics and graphics computations.